-This is a recount of my early computing history.
+This is a recount of my retro computing history.
+Continue at your peril.

-I got my first Commodore 64 in 1986, which was used solely for playing games.
+I got my first Commodore 64 in 1986, which was used exclusively for playing games.
 After losing at some game one time too many, I bricked it in a fit of anger.
 It wasn't until Christmas 1987 that I was so lucky - or spoiled - as to get another C64.
 This time I had learnt my lesson, and never smashed a computer again.

 The interest in games quickly morphed into curiosity of the machine itself, and I wrote my first simple text adventure game in BASIC.
 I started experimenting with music in 1988, by changing bytes in a music player by Michael Winterberg before moving briefly on to Chris Hülsbeck's Soundmonitor.

 My interest in the demoscene grew, and in 1989 I came across Soundmaster by SödeSoft: It allowed creating more advanced sounding music, just like the ones you'd hear in demos.
 To me, this was a revolution.

 At the time I had inherited a big, fat, old TV from my parents.
 It had such a tiny speaker - I couldn't even hear samples!
 If filters were used, everything was muffled to the unrecognizable.
 If you check out my 1989 songs — and I strongly recommend you don't — you'll notice the horrible filter sounds.

 After seeing one of the quite new, but already pretty famous demogroup Megastyle Inc's (aka.
 MSI) productions, I applied for membership by mail.
 For no good reason I got accepted in July 1989.
 My music was lackluster, but I like to pretend the guys heard some kind of potential.
 My handle was Flashman at the time.

 As a member of MSI, it was suddenly really easy getting swapping contacts.
 Swapping, if you don't know, is the act of copying software onto floppy disks and sending them by mail to a contact, who in turn returns the favour.
 "Return stamps!".
-Well, he'd better return the favour, or there could be WAR!
+Well, they'd better return the favour, or there could be WAR!